micmejia/bible-dump/NKJV/Exodus/Exod 36.md

 He made for it four pillars of acacia _wood,_ and overlaid them with gold, with their hooks of gold; and he cast four sockets of silver for them.

 ###### 37
-He also made a screen for the tabernacle door, of blue, purple, and scarlet _thread,_ and fine woven linen, made by a [^f]weaver,
+He also made a screen for the tabernacle door, of blue, purple, and scarlet _thread,_ and fine woven linen, made by a weaver,

 ###### 38
 and its five pillars with their hooks.
 And he overlaid their capitals and their rings with gold, but their five sockets _were_ bronze.